killercup/trpl-ebook/book/references-and-borrowing.md

 ^
 ```

-In other words, the mutable borow is held through the rest of our example.
+In other words, the mutable borrow is held through the rest of our example.
 What
 we want is for the mutable borrow to end _before_ we try to call `println!` and
 make an immutable borrow.
 In Rust, borrowing is tied to the scope that the
 borrow is valid for.
 And our scopes look like this: